 Washing with soap and water makes cleaning a breeze, and it can go in the dishwasher as well.

-There’s a couple of common complaints from the naysayers, with the most common being that food sticks to the surface, and the other on being that the interior surface is too rough to be a truly nonstick surface.
+There are a couple of reported complaints from the naysayers, with the most common being that food sticks to the surface, and the other one being that the interior surface is too rough to be a truly nonstick surface.

-The Cuisinart enameled cast iron frying pan gets high approval ratings from most of its customers.
+The Cuisinart enameled cast iron frying pan gets high approval ratings from most of its users.